Understanding the impact of vitamin D supplement formulation, quality and provision to older adults in UK residential care homes

 Abstract

 Supplying vitamin D supplements to all older adults is beneficial and cost-effective.
 However, operationalising this supply to residents in long-term care is problematic.
-This study aimed to understand the challenges of safe vitamin D supplement provision by auditing the extent of supplementation, measuring the quality of the supplements and investigating the attitudes towards supplement provision in UK care homes.
-This case study investigated the supply of vitamin D supplements formulation in four UK care homes and analysed the vitamin D content of nine formulation types.
-It employed semi-structured interviews with stakeholders from each of the four care homes.
-The study showed that only 10% of supplements supplied in the care homes were of the highest quality (prescription-only only products, vitamin D contents 95 - 103% of the label), the remaining 90% showed >50% variability in their quality (75 - 137% of the label).
-One tablet from a food-grade product contained 167% vitamin D. Interviews with care home staff highlighted four challenges to providing supplements: the perceived responsibility of healthcare professionals to supplement, difficulties obtaining prescription medications, absence of national/local strategies, and financial burden.
-This study demonstrated sub-optimal vitamin D supplement formulations were being supplied to care homes and staff were unclear about who was responsible for choosing the correct type of vitamin D supplement, who paid for it, and who was to supply it.
-It is evident that a new approach to the design and delivery of vitamin D supplements to older adults is needed.
+This study aimed to understand the challenges of vitamin D supplement provision by auditing the extent of supplementation, measuring the quality of the supplements and investigating the attitudes towards supplement provision in UK care homes.
+This case study investigated the supply of vitamin D supplement formulations in four UK care homes and analysed the vitamin D content of nine formulation types.
+It employed semi-structured interviews with care home stakeholders to understand attitudes toward vitamin D supply.
+Across the nine analysed products, there was >50% variability in their quality (75–137% of the label), but 44% of supplements were of medicinal grade.
+One tablet from a food-grade product contained 167% vitamin D, and one medicinal-grade tablet only contained 70% vitamin D. Interviews with care home staff highlighted four challenges to providing supplements: the perceived responsibility of healthcare professionals to supplement, difficulties obtaining prescription medications, the absence of national/local strategies, and the financial burden.
+This study demonstrated sub-optimal vitamin D supplement supply to care home residents, with staff unclear about who was responsible for choosing the correct type of vitamin D supplement, who paid for it, and who was to supply it.
+This study suggests a new approach to delivering vitamin D supplements to older adults is needed.

 Supplementary files